hms-dbmi/viv/tutorial/README.md

 This command starts a web-server and makes the content in the current directory readable over HTTP.
-Once the server is running, open [Avivator] and paste  `http://localhost:8000/LuCa-7color_Scan1.ome.tif` into the input dialog to view the respective pyramids generated above.
+Once the server is running, open [Avivator] and paste  `http://localhost:8000/LuCa-7color_Scan1.ome.tif` into the input dialog to view the OME-TIFF generated in this tutorial.
 For convenience, you can also create a direct link by appending an `image_url` query parameter:

 - http://avivator.gehlenborglab.org/?image_url=http://localhost:8000/LuCa-7color_Scan1.ome.tif (OME-TIFF)